 Vestibular Rehabilitation Therapy

 The term “vestibular” refers to the inner ear system and its fluid-filled canals that control balance.
 Vestibular dysfunction can exist unilaterally, affecting only one side of the body, or bilaterally, affecting both sides.
-Vestibular rehabilitation exercises treat dizziness, difficulty with vision with head movement, and issues with balance.
+Vestibular rehabilitation exercises treat dizziness, difficulty with vision with head movement, and balance issues.

 The ultimate goal of vestibular rehabilitation therapy is to reduce vertigo, dizziness, gaze instability, poor balance, and dangerous falls.
 Approximately 40% of adults over age 40 experience some form of dizziness.
 Additionally, for patients over 75 years of age, dizziness is the number one reason for visiting a physician.
 Dizziness is a significant risk factor for falls, and falls are estimated to be the leading cause of serious injury and death in people over 65.